On the Fourier Mean Bodies of a Convex Body: Open Questions

 Notice, for example, that every polar projection body $\Pi^\circ K$ of a convex body $K\subset \R^n$ embeds in $L^1$ by the Cauchy formula for $\vol_{n-1}(P_{\theta^\perp} K)$ and item (3).
 With Proposition~\ref{p:embed} available, we establish the following result for $R_p K$ in the plane. \begin{thm} Let $K\subset \R^2$ be a planar convex body.
 Then, for $p\in (-1,0)$, $R_p K$ embeds in $L^{-p}$, or, equivalently, $\Gamma\left(\frac{p}{2}\right)\rho_{R_p K}^{p}$ is a positive-definite distribution. \end{thm} \begin{proof} It is well-known that every origin-symmetric planar convex body embeds in $L^1$ (see, e.g. \cite[Corollary 6.8]{AK05}).
 J. Haddad \cite{JH26} recently showed that $R_p K$ is an origin-symmetric convex body for all $p>-1$ when $n=2$.
 Therefore, $R_p K$ embeds in $L^1$.
 By \cite[Corollary 6.7]{AK05}, $R_p K$ embeds in $L^q$ for all $0<q<1$.
 In particular, for $q=-p$. \end{proof}

 Our final question is whether Theorem~\ref{t:embeds} can be extended to higher dimensions.
-Note that, for $n\geq 3$, not every origin-symmetric convex body embeds in $L^1$; thus, establishing the convexity of $R_p K$ for $p\in (-1,0)$ is not sufficient for resolving the question in general.
+Note that, for $n\geq 3$, not every origin-symmetric convex body embeds in $L^1$; thus, the convexity of $R_p K$ for $p\in (-1,0)$ established in \cite{DL26} is not sufficient for resolving the question in general.

 \begin{ques} Fix $p\in (-1,0)$, $n\geq 3$, and let $K\subset \R^n$ be a convex body.
 Is $\Gamma(\frac{p}{2})\rho_{R_p K}^p$ a positive-definite distribution?
 Moreover, is $\Gamma(\frac{p}{2})\widehat{\rho_{R_p K}^p}$ the radial function of a star-shaped set with finite volume?
 A star body? \end{ques}